PennyLaneAI/qml/what-is-quantum-computing.rst

 To explore **what quantum computers can do and how to make them do it**, many of their aspects are researched and applied.
-For example, the quantum phenomenon of *superposition* allows for quantum computers to explore many possibilities at once and operate entirely differently form their classical counterparts.
+For example, the quantum phenomenon of *superposition* allows for quantum computers to explore many possibilities at once and operate entirely differently from their classical counterparts.

 The original motivation for studying quantum computers was the efficient simulation of quantum systems.
 But a sequence of breakthroughs in algorithm research in the ‘90s demonstrated that quantum computers could also